In this guide

 Outside academia and life sciences, the employment market is more limited than in larger cities.
 Many Leiden residents commute to The Hague or Amsterdam — the rail journey makes this manageable.

 Coworking options are more limited than in larger cities.
-The Leiden Bio Science Park has coworking space through the YES!Delft incubator’s Leiden node, and there are a handful of smaller shared office spaces in the centre.
+The Leiden Bio Science Park has coworking space through the PLNT Leiden startup hub, and there are a handful of smaller shared office spaces in the centre.

 For salary benchmarking use the Salary Checker.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.
 See the Working in the Netherlands guide for broader context.

 Getting Registered